norlove/Worst_Hackathon_Ever/README.md

 3. Check out your BigQuery table and confirm Tweets are successfully being streamed in.

-4. Write a SQL query to Spell out Hello_World
+4. BigQuery is now going to be capturing lots of Tweets, you need to separate out the Hello World tweets.
+You can do this by writing a SQL query like the one below.
+Save it as a BigQuery View.
 ```
       SELECT
         regexp_replace(STRING_AGG(firstLetter),",","") AS Text,